 There is no doubt that technology has come a long way in recent years.
 Whether referring to lightning-fast 4G smartphone speeds or wireless Internet that can now reach even the most remote locations, the fact of the matter is that such advancements continue to shape our lives on a daily basis.
 It is still important to mention the impacts that such innovations will have on our health and how common ailments are treated.
 As fantasy becomes a reality, countless lives are now being saved.
 What can we expect to see in the coming years?
-From 24-7 health tracking and automated alerts to online-based doctors and remote surgery, the future looks like an interesting place.
+From 24-7 health tracking and automated alerts to online-based doctors and remote surgery, the future looks like an interesting place with sites like Quick Doctor.

 Wearable Health Technology